jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 On the other hand, when a security team identified a breach, the average cost was USD 4.55 million.
 See Figure 12.

-**Figure 12.** *A bar chart showing the cost of a data breach by how the breach was identified, measured in USD millions.
-The chart shows the cost for security teams and tools, disclosure from the attacker, and benign third party.*

-*   **USD 5.53M** The average cost of a breach when the breach was disclosed by an attacker.
+![Image of Figure 12.
+Measured in USD millions USD 5.53M The average cost of a breach when the breach was disclosed by an attacker.
+Cost of a data breach by how the breach was identified]

 ### Faster breach identification and containment
 The report found regardless of how a breach was discovered,